-• Gasoline engine: driver side of the engine compartment above the brake master cylinder.

-• Diesel engine: passenger side of the engine compartment behind the power distribution box.
+- Gasoline engine: driver side of the engine compartment above the brake master cylinder. - Diesel engine: passenger side of the engine compartment behind the power distribution box.

-Have a certified technician or your dealer service this module, if required.
+Have your authorized dealer service this module, if required.

 The relays are coded as follows: